 All Purpose Brine

-Brine the whole chicken in the flavored bring in the refrigerator for the suggested brine time.
-Discard the bring and dry the skin and inside of the bird with paper towels.
+- Discard the brine and dry the skin and inside of the bird with paper towels.